Jalon Daniels, Bryant lead Kansas over WVU 55-42 in OT - NewsBreak

 On West Virginia’s possession, Daniels was hit by Kansas defensive lineman Malcolm Lee on second down.
 The ball came loose and a review confirmed that Daniels’ arm had moved forward for an incomplete pass.
 On the next play, Bryant intercepted JT Daniels’ pass intended for Bryce-Ford Wheaton.

-“I think that corner did a really good job.
-He jumped it," JT Daniels said.
-"You give credit where it’s due.
-That's the name of the game.
-It's a crazy sport.
-You can play really, really well until the end, then one play can really decide a game.”

 JT Daniels had first-half TD tosses of 59 yards to Sam James and 67 and 5 yards to Ford-Wheaton.
-Daniels finished 28 of 40 for 355 yards.
 Ford-Wheaton finished with 11 catches for 152 yards.

 THE TAKEAWAY

-West Virginia: The Mountaineers outgained Kansas 501-419 but didn't take advantage.
-Donaldson, a freshman who ran for 125 yards on just seven carries in a loss at Pittsburgh a week ago, had trouble finding holes against Kansas and was limited to 48 yards on 13 carries.
+West Virginia: Freshman CJ Donaldson, who ran for 125 yards on just seven carries in a loss at Pittsburgh a week ago, had trouble finding holes against Kansas and was limited to 48 yards on 13 carries.

 Kansas plays at No. 25 Houston next Saturday.